DrMikeyA/minikube-example/README.md

 ----

 1. Optimise the docker image, could potentially use a more efficient image for production
-2. Add in more documentation about the deployed configuration
+2. Add in more documentation about the deployed configuration code